CPS-Cornell/course/docs/labs/Lab1/Lab1.md

     - Run `sudo raspi-config`.
     - Navigate to Interfacing `Options → Serial`.
-    - When asked *"Would you like a login shell to be accessible over serial?*, select *No*.
+    - When asked *"Would you like a login shell to be accessible over serial?"*, select *No* (to prevent conflicts when we use UART).
     - When asked to enable the serial port hardware, select *Yes*.
     - Reboot the Pi Zero.